zzzprojects/learn-orm/tutorials/entity-framework-core-advanced-topics/connection-resiliency.md

 However, if your code initiates a transaction using `BeginTransaction()` you are defining your own group of operations that need to be treated as a unit, and everything inside the transaction would need to be played back shall a failure occur.
 You will receive an exception like the following if you attempt to do this when using an execution strategy:

-> InvalidOperationException: The configured execution strategy 'SqlServerRetryingExecutionStrategy' does not support user initiated transactions.
+> InvalidOperationException: The configured execution strategy 'SqlServerRetryingExecutionStrategy' does not support user-initiated transactions.
 Use the execution strategy returned by 'DbContext.Database.CreateExecutionStrategy()' to execute all the operations in the transaction as a retriable unit.

 The solution is to manually invoke the execution strategy with a delegate representing everything that needs to be executed.
 If a transient failure occurs, the execution strategy will invoke the delegate again.